Fokusbereich von MDC und BIH

 The design for the new BIMSB building has been selected through an architectural competition and is perfectly integrated into the given setting at the Humboldt Campus Nord.
 It provides space for up to 25 research groups, approximately half experimental and half computational offering 5400 sqm of laboratory and office space.
 The building hosts high-tech-labs, state-of-art technology platforms, flexible workspaces and communication areas, that further promote innovative and interdisciplinary research.

-After the site to the MDC in November 2014, construction started in February 2015.
+After the site had been handed over to the MDC in November 2014, construction started in February 2015.
 Following clearance of the site, ground testing and construction of the passage to and from Hannoversche Straße, deep ground work and excavation took place in spring 2015.

 The pouring of the concrete marked the completion of the second phase of construction.
-This was celebrated at the on December 15, 2016, with the architects and representatives of the MDC, partner institutes, and the City of Berlin attending.
+This was celebrated at the official dedication of the building on December 15, 2016, with the architects and representatives of the MDC, partner institutes, and the City of Berlin attending.

 The building was inaugurated by German Chancellor Angela Merkel in February 26, 2019.